-Buying Bitcoins anywhere in the world is made so simple on LocalBitcoins.com exchange such that anyone anywhere around the world is able to buy Bitcoin using their local currency.
-Tanzania and Uganda can buy Bitcoin with Tanzania Shillings and Uganda Shillings respectively and so can Kenyans amass a stake of Bitcoins with Kenya Shillings.
+How to Buy Bitcoin with MPesa anywhere in Kenya has now been made simple on Crypto Coin Exchanges like LocalBitcoins.com and Paxful such that from anywhere in East Africa region, you can use your country’s local currency to amass a stake of Bitcoin.
+Tanzania, Ethiopia and Uganda can buy Bitcoin with Tanzania Shillings, Ethiopian Birr and Uganda Shillings respectively and so can Kenyans amass a stake of Bitcoins with Kenya Shillings.

 You can buy Bitcoin hassle free in Kenya using Kenya Shilling without converting your money to USD (United States Dollars) or EUR (Euros) or GBP (Great Britain Pound) on these Exchanges

-The remainder of this article will show you how to Buy Bitcoins with MPESA from LocalBitcoins.com exchange.
+The remainder of this article will show you how to Buy Bitcoin with MPESA from LocalBitcoins.com exchange.

 Login to LocalBitcoins and create a FREE account if you do not have one already there.
 Click LocalBitcoins.com to go register for a FREE account or open your existing LocalBitcoins.com account.
 Registering an account on LocalBitcoins.com is as simple and easyas opening a FREE e-mail account on Google’s Gmail.

-How do I Buy Bitcoins in Kenya Shillings on LocalBitcoins.com Exchange with MPESA?
+How do I Buy Bitcoin in Kenya with MPesa on LocalBitcoins.com Exchange?

 To Buy Bitcoin with MPesa follow these steps;

 - First, top up your MPesa account with Cash.